China Inc's spending cuts deepest in six years as economy slows

 The change, which entails weaning China's economy off exports, easy credit and heavy investment, would require the country to pay the price of living with slower growth in the short term.
 Analysts forecast economic growth of 7.4 percent this year.

-As a result, firms like Hebei Iron & Steel, China's top steel maker, are bracing for more austerity.
+As a result, firms like Hebei Iron & Steel (000709.SZ), China's top steel maker, are bracing for more austerity.
 The company said earlier this year it would not embark on new projects in 2014 and would cap budgets following a government ban on new steel projects until 2017.

 "Cash management is our core focus," it said at its September half-year results.
 "Given the supply-demand situation and the sector's falling profits, the tight financial situation has become the industry's 'new normal'."